imgeorgiev/ubuntu_setup/README.md

 # xubuntu-setup
-A guide of how to install my Ubuntu config.
-Mostly for myself as I reinstall machines often.
+A guide of how to install my Ubuntu config which is focused on robotics development with ROS

 ## Linux distro
-For most of my projects, I use ROS Kinetic for which bounds me to use Ubuntu LTS 16.04.
-Unity is ugly and impractical, that's why I use Xubuntu instead.
-[Download here](https://xubuntu.org/download)
+For most of my projects, I use ROS which bounds me to use Ubuntu.
+So first install your fav [ubuntu flavour](https://ubuntu.com/download/flavours) and install it.

 ## Config files
 - `.bashrc` - place in home